 When you start to experience some success and take on more responsibilities, you eventually hit a wall.
 The barrier that I am eluding to has nothing to do with energy, endurance, or passion.
 It has everything to do with the amount of productive time that a single person can engage in.
-I can clearly remember coming to this moment of realization myself.
+My moment of realization I can still remember to this day!

 I was working to the point of exhaustion without really making any progress.
-I realized that I couldn’t get to the next level alone and I also understood why so many solopreneurs hit a glass ceiling on their earnings.
-(I am aware that there are people with automated passive income streams that do quite well, so these are not the people that I am talking about here.)
+That was when I realized that I couldn’t get to the next level alone and understood why so many solopreneurs hit a glass ceiling on their earnings.
+(Yes, I am aware that there are people with automated passive income streams that do quite well, so these are not the people that I am talking about here.)
 This was the moment when I needed to shift my focus from “going” to “growing.”
 Once I accepted that this must happen, then came the challenge of figuring out the areas that I needed help in.
 I also had to face reality about the areas that I was never going to be strong in.

-- When you have processes in place that allow you to scale.
 Once you figure out a process that works for an aspect of your business, you can teach someone else to do it.
 Perhaps they will find an even more efficient way to do it too.
 The beauty of this is you can start working fewer hours and the work still gets done.
-Now you can focus your time on revenue generating projects, products, and services.
+Now you can focus your time on revenue-generating projects, products, and services.
 Don’t forget to take great care of the ones that you already have too.